 Figure 4 provides a breakdown of the relative contribution of the different biogas fuels by prime mover technology.
 Several observations can be made from examining Figure 4.
-IC engines and fuel cells are the dominant technologies with 37 and 54 percent of rebated capacity, respectively.
-Each technology uses a similar proportion of the various fuel sources, with the exception that IC engines are used exclusively with dairy digester sourced fuel.
-RFU Report No. 19 marks the third appearance of directed biogas projects installed under the SGIP; all of these projects are fuel cells utilizing directed biogas sourced from landfills.
+Fuel cells and IC engines are the dominant technologies with 65 and 28 percent of rebated capacity, respectively.
+RFU Report No. 20 marks the fourth appearance of directed biogas projects installed under the SGIP; many of these projects are fuel cells utilizing directed biogas sourced from landfills.
 These directed biogas projects have increased the prominence of fuel cells as a prime mover technology.